 Now that we understand the historical context of Sola Scriptura, Protestant reactions to tradition should not surprise us.
 They react violently to any mention of tradition because their only experience with it is in the corruption of the Catholic church.
 Contrary to the Catholics, the Orthodox view Tradition as unchangeable.
 Certainly when faced with a heresy, the Church must define the difference between truth and error, but the Truth itself does not change.

 When Sola Scriptura first came about, Reformers reasoned that anyone could understand Scripture simply by reading it.
-In other words, you didn’t need the Church to help correctly interpret the Word of God.
-The Tübingen Lutheran Scholars express this in a letter to Patriarch Jeremias II:
+In other words, you didn’t need the Church to help correctly interpret the Word of God:

 Let us accept, then, the traditions of the Church with a sincere heart and not a multitude of rationalizations [….]
 Let us not allow ourselves to learn a new kind of faith which is condemned by the tradition of the Holy Fathers.
 For the Divine apostle says, “if anyone is preaching to you a Gospel contrary to that which you received, let him be accursed” (Galatians 1:9).

 We cannot interpret the Bible without the aid of the Church.
 We must adhere to the Tradition passed down to us by the Apostles, and lean on the collective understanding of centuries of unchanging worship, doctrine, and faith.
 Believing our mind alone is sufficient to understand the complexity of God’s Word?
 That is the height of hubris.